 A piece of land, regardless of size, under one ownership, is generally described as a parcel.
 In maintaining land ownership records, the Assessor defines the boundaries of land according to ownership and assigns a unique identifying number to each parcel.
 This is referred to as the parcel number, parcel identifier, or parcel identification number (PIN).
 This numbering becomes the universal tie for other agencies needing access to information relating to properties like taxes, special assessments, zoning, realtor listing information, water utility ties, mortgages, liens, etc.

 Click here to find a parcel number.

 Taxable value refers to a percentage of the Assessor's appraisal, according to a state prescribed formula, after any exemptions are removed.
 An assessment ratio of 50% is multiplied by the Assessor's appraisal to get assessed value.
 Then, the assessed value is multiplied by 9% for residential and 10% for all other property classes to get taxable value.

 Therefore, the taxable value of a residential property is 4.5% of the Assessor's estimate of value and 5% of the Assessor's value for commercial and agricultural property.
 To calculate annual taxes for a property, the taxable value is multiplied by the mill levy.

 What is the Residential New Construction Exemption?

 Up to $150,000.00 of true and full value of all new single-family and condominium and townhouse residential property, exclusive of the land on which it is situated, is exempt from taxation for the first two years after the tax year in which construction is completed and the residence is owned and occupied for the first time.
 New single-family residential property, exclusive of land on which it is situated, is exempt from assessment for the taxable year in which construction began and the next two taxable years if the property remains owned by the builder and remains unoccupied.

-Please click here for the TAX EXEMPTION CLAIM FORM for new construction (also known as tax abatement form).
+Please click here for the residential tax abatement application.